Do plant volatiles shape species interactions in agroecological fields?

 Expected Outcomes

 PANOPLY will be the first demonstration of how VOCs shape multitrophic plant-insect interactions in perennial plants, addressing this significant knowledge gap.
-The project aims to:
+The project will:

 - Reveal the mechanisms of plant-mediated cues and their long-term effects on plant-insect interactions.